No Letting Go (song)

 "No Letting Go" is a song by Jamaican reggae fusion artist Wayne Wonder.
 The song was written by Wonder and Steven "Lenky" Marsden, and produced by Marsden.
 It was included on Wonder's 2003 studio album No Holding Back and was released as the lead single from the album.
 The single was released worldwide on 21 January 2003 and charted at a peak position of number three in the UK Singles Chart.
 It also peaked at number 11 in the Billboard Hot 100 in the United States.

 It remains Wonder's most successful single to date.
-“I had been working with him [Marsden] for years when he was playing live music so when he switched over to music production, I transitioned with him.
+"I had been working with him [Marsden] for years when he was playing live music so when he switched over to music production, I transitioned with him.
 I actually gave him my first two door Civic.
 I signed over the title to him and everything, and he gave me my most successful hit.

-The song was one of the many hits from the jumpy handclap riddim known as the Diwali Riddim, that was also produced by Marsden.
+The song was one of the many hits from the jumpy handclap riddim known as the Diwali Riddim, which was also produced by Marsden.